sc0ttkclark/local-reset-site-add-on/README.md

 _Note: An "admin" user will be setup with the password "admin"._

 What it runs in WP-CLI: `wp db reset --yes --defaults` and `wp core install --url=site.url --title=site.domain --admin_user=admin --admin_password=admin --admin_email=dev-email@flywheel.local --skip-email`

+## Credits

+Thanks to the [Modern Tribe](https://tri.be/) / [The Events Calendar](https://theeventscalendar.com/) teams for allowing me to work on this during work and ultimately letting me adopt it personally to continue maintaining it.

+## License

+MIT